encode/uvicorn/docs/deployment.md

 ### Gunicorn

+!!! warning
+    The `uvicorn.workers` module is deprecated and will be removed in a future release.

+    You should use the [`uvicorn-worker`](https://github.com/Kludex/uvicorn-worker) package instead.

+    ```bash
+    python -m pip install uvicorn-worker
+    ```

 Gunicorn is probably the simplest way to run and manage Uvicorn in a production setting.
 Uvicorn includes a gunicorn worker class that means you can get set up with very little configuration.

 The following will start Gunicorn with four worker processes: